configcat/docs/website/docs/advanced/proxy/overview.md

 The cache key for the underlying SDKs is based on the [SDK Key](#sdk-identifier--sdk-key).
 This means that multiple Proxy instances using the same SDK key will read/write the same cache entry.

 :::info
-The ConfigCat Proxy supports *shared caching*.
-This means it can feed an external cache that is shared by other ConfigCat SDKs.
+The ConfigCat Proxy supports *shared caching*, which means it can feed an external cache that is shared by other ConfigCat SDKs.
 You can read more about this feature and the required minimum SDK versions [here](/docs/advanced/caching/#shared-cache).

 <img className="bordered zoomable" src="/docs/assets/proxy/shared_cache.png" alt="Shared cache architecture" />